 As I mentioned in my Rolled Fondant Recipe post, many folks hate the taste of fondant, but love the look.
 Once you make your own and realize that it can actually taste good, you’ll be ready to cover your first cake with fondant.

-So watch the video and practice a few times and you’ll get it.
+Watch the video and practice a few times and you’ll get it.
+You’ll also find helpful tips and answers to frequently asked questions in this post.

 - The fondant will not hide imperfections in the cake.
 Start with a perfectly straight, perfectly iced cake with sharp corners on the top edge.

-- Whatever type of fondant you use, my recipe, your own recipe, or commercially made, knead the fondant until it’s smooth and supple before rolling.
+- Knead the fondant until it’s smooth and supple before rolling.
 If the fondant is too stiff, you’ll get cracking and other imperfections.

 - Work slowly and methodically to smooth the fondant from top to bottom.
 Don’t try to rush it or force the fondant into place.